ijazai/ijazai.github.io/_pages/publications.md

 <u>Description</u>: <i> When the image data are outsourced to avail
 third-party owned resources<span id="dotsC13">...</span><span id="moreC13" style="display:none">
-such cloud computation services, there is a privacy concern that the data should be kept protected not only during transmission but during computations as well.
+such as cloud computation services, there is a privacy concern that the data should be kept protected not only during transmission but during computations as well.
 To meet these requirements, we proposed a privacy-preserving Deep Learng (PPDL) scheme based on perceptual encryption, that enable